Rocball

-Rules of the Sport
+Rules of the sport

 Rocball is played on a rectangular court bisected by an overhead net with goals located behind each end of the court.

 The offensive team has the scoring advantage because of service and court points.
 However, either team has the opportunity to score from one to three points during any one play; under certain conditions, the defensive team can score one point plays, the server can score different types of two point plays, the goalies of either team can score two points, any player from either team can score a three-point goal, and there are different ways to win a set of play.

-It is the first team net sport to implement offensive and defensive scoring, multiple point plays, plays in which a team can lose point, and the first team net sport to include the combination of kicking and hitting play action.
+It is the first team net sport to implement offensive and defensive scoring, multiple point plays, plays in which a team can lose a point, and the first team net sport to include the combination of kicking and hitting play action.